 To review current entry requirements, please refer to the U.S. Embassy COVID-19 Country-specific Information page for your destination.

 This program is open to UI students who fulfill the following requirements:

-The 2019 course fee is $4,266.
+The 2022 course fee is $4,266.
 The course fee does not include the Study Abroad Administrative Fee, CISI Travel Insurance, or out-of-pocket expenses, all of which are listed in the cost sheet below.
 As with the other out-of-pocket expenses, the amount listed for independent travel and housing during the last week of the program is an estimate, and participants may be able to reduce this cost through careful budgeting.
-Please note that this cost sheet is a draft version, and the Study Abroad Administrative fee listed is subject to change with any increase in tuition for Summer 2019.

 Most financial aid (scholarships, grants, and loans) is applicable to study abroad programs.
 Please check the Study Abroad website for information on financial aid and how it may be applied to studying abroad.
 You are also encouraged to speak with someone at the Office of Student Financial Aid to explore financial aid options.

 The application for the Summer 2022 program opens on January 1, 2022 and will close on March 7, 2022.
 The application process consists of the following steps:

 Summer 2022 program: March 7, 2022